code-and-effect/effective_website/README.md

 - Install rvm.
 - Clone this repo.

-- Create a config/database.yml based on the example.
+- Create a config/database.yml.
-- Create a ~/.env based on the example.
+- Create a ~/.env

 - `bundle`
 - `bundle exec rake db:create db:migrate db:seed`
 - `rails server`

+- Search the entire project for 'example' and fill in your site specifics.

 Good luck!